BSc (Hons) in Intellectual Disability Nursing

 * All module titles are subject to change and are for indicative purposes only.

-Graduates can register with the Nursing and Midwifery Board of Ireland and practice as a Registered Intellectual Disability Nurse in Ireland and throughout the UK and EU.
+Graduates can apply to practice as a Registered Nurse for Intellectual Disability in Ireland and throughout the UK and EU.
 Graduates can apply for positions at Staff Nurse grade in the Irish healthcare Sector.

 Students are supernumerary to the nursing service needs during three years out of the four and during this time do not receive any financial assistance other than that pertaining to other third-level students.
 There is a 36-week, rostered clinical placement during which time students are paid a salary from the health services.